Communication is the key to outperform your competition

 Organizations recognize that more frequent and ongoing conversations are the key to performance management.
 At the same time, employees also demand meaningful communication with their managers in order to feel engaged and productive at work.

 Unfortunately, the reality is completely different, many managers need to improve communication at work.
 In 2016 a survey conducted by Harris Poll with more than 2,000 US adults showed that a full 69% of managers said that they were scared to talk to their employees.
 It is alarming, right?

 The situation is especially dramatic in B2B marketing departments were the churn rate is one of the highest.
 A report from Salesforce Research indicates that in 5 of the 6 sectors measured, the marketing department had the highest churn rate.

 If we consider the survey conducted by Harris Poll, could the lack of communication be the cause of this high churn rate?
 For sure, there will be more factors at stake but we shouldn’t miss the communication gap between management and its teams.

 On the other hand, marketing departments must cooperate with other departments, right?
-Do you think that the communication with other departments will be better?
+Do you think that communication with other departments would be better?
 Unfortunately, this is not the case.
 If managers can’t handle their own teams, how can they cooperate with other departments?

 A research from Televerde (September 2017) showed that 44% of more than 200 B2B sales leaders, the majority of whom are with companies with more than 50USD million in revenues, ranked the bad communication from marketing departments as the main problem to win more deals.